kylelin1998/PickImgForDesktop/README_en.md

 * * ${timestamp} -> 13bit system timestamp base name
 * * ${md5} -> MD5 base name after encoding file bytes stream.
 * * ${sha1} -> SHA1 base name after encoding file bytes stream.
-* Copy Current Scheme -> support URL after upload to copy to the system clipboard
+* Copy Current Scheme -> Support URL after upload to copy to the system clipboard
-* Copy Prompt For choose -> manual to choose which links type you uploaded
+* Copy Prompt For choose -> Manual to choose which links type you uploaded
 * Prompt Before Upload To Confirm -> When you trigger the global shortcut key after will appear whether upload prompt.
 This feature avoid your personal information may be revealed.

 **You must click the 'Save Config' button to save if you changed the config**